 Whatever you do, don’t rely on carrying around that flimsy paper card!
 At the very least, consider using your iPhone to create a digital backup for what is increasingly becoming a very important health record.

-Coming this fall with iOS 15 is a new feature for the Health app that should make it easier to store and share vaccination records.
+The iOS 15.1 update includes a new feature for the Health app that should make it easier to store and share vaccination records.
 If your health care provider already syncs your health records with the Health app, you may already find your vaccination records there.
 But not all providers do, and in the case of COVID-19 vaccines, there are lots of places to get them.
 With iOS 15, heath providers can offer a way to put your immunization and test results in the Health app even if they haven’t fully integrated health records.

 For example, say you get a flu shot or a COVID-19 vaccine from a chain drug store.
 That drug store chain can provide a secure site or QR code that lets you add a record of the immunization directly into your Health app, even though it doesn’t support fully integrated health records.